 - Thunderbolt 4, SD card reader, Ethernet

 Why it’s great for data science: This is basically a desktop replacement.
 64GB RAM (expandable to 192GB) handles datasets that would crash lesser machines.
-The RTX PRO 5000 with Blackwell architecture is ISV-certified for professional applications and brings a massive leap in ML training throughput.
+The RTX PRO 5000 with Blackwell architecture is ISV-certified for professional applications and brings a big leap in ML training throughput.
 ThinkPad reliability and keyboard quality remain legendary.

 4. ASUS ROG Zephyrus G16 (2025): Best for Deep Learning